List of VeggieTales characters: The French Peas

-The French Peas (introduced 1996) are a vast group of hardworking, yet cheeky green peas with French accents.
-Usually only represented by Jean-Claude and Phillipe, they are sometimes joined by other French Peas, including one named Cristoffe who appears infrequently.
-They are often a source of comedy for the series and function as ancillary crew members behind the scenes.
-They debuted portraying the Philistines in "Dave and the Giant Pickle" as an allusion to the French soldiers in Monty Python and the Holy Grail.
-They later appeared in "Josh and the Big Wall!" as the slushee-throwing guards of Jericho, continuing the allusion to the Monty Python characters and directly parodying the behavior of tormenting passersby with strange, nonsensical threats.
+The French Peas (introduced 1996) are a vast group of mischievous green peas with French accents.
+Usually only represented by Jean-Claude and Phillipe, they are sometimes joined by other French Peas, including one named Cristoffe, who appears infrequently.
+The Peas are often a source of comedy for the series and function as ancillary crew members behind the scenes.
+Among many other peas, Jean-Claude and Cristoffe debuted portraying the Philistines in "Dave and the Giant Pickle" as an allusion to the French soldiers in Monty Python and the Holy Grail.
+Phillipe later appeared alongside Jean-Claude in "Josh and the Big Wall!" as the slushie-attacking guards of Jericho, furthering the allusion to the Monty Python characters and directly parodying the behavior of tormenting passersby with strange, nonsensical threats, then ambushing them with unusual weapons.
 The Peas continue appearing in subsequent episodes, often playing mischievous or supporting characters.
 The French Peas have also taken over the show in a few instances, including when Jean-Claude narrated in the episode "Madame Blueberry" and when they assisted Archibald in "Lyle the Kindly Viking" to somewhat disastrous results.
-They also have their own Silly Song "Hopperena" in the episode "'Twas the Night Before Easter."
+They also have their own Silly Song, "Hopperena" in the episode "'Twas the Night Before Easter".
+They only speak French.

 When appearing in VeggieTales in the House and VeggieTales in the City, Jean-Claude and Phillipe appeared very infrequently as tertiary characters.
 The only starring role was Jean-Claude appearing solo in the episode "Pa Grape's Son" going to a father-son day festival with Pa Grape as his "father-for-the-day" while his real dad is in France.
-Both Jean-Claude and Phillipe returned for The VeggieTales Show, seen assisting backstage as stagehands and prop makers in addition to appearing onstage in the shows.
+Both Jean-Claude and Phillipe returned for The VeggieTales Show, assisting backstage as stagehands and prop makers in addition to appearing onstage in the shows.